AMI's Annual Hot Dog Lunch a `Wiener' on Capitol HillWednesday, July 21, 2010

-The crowd did not go back to their offices hungry.
-The 4,000 hot dogs, corn dogs, brats and other sausages were served, if laid end to end, would equal the height of three Washington Monuments and are enough to circle the Capitol Rotunda four times.
+The crowd will not go back to their offices hungry.
+The 4,000 hot dogs, corn dogs, brats and other sausages expected to be served, if laid end to end, would equal the height of three Washington Monuments and are enough to circle the Capitol Rotunda four times.

 Any uncooked or pre-packaged leftover food will be donated to D.C.
 Central Kitchen.